manland/draw-my-project/README.md

 ## Release History

+###0.3.4

+* close #54 #55 #56 : advice if filename doesn't end with a configurable pattern
+* close #38 : better node parsers architecture
+* close #53 : angular rexep is bad if there is a space before first function

 ###0.3.3

 * close #51 : permit to no-declare injection string in angularjs type (linked to add advice in #52)